 “Yeah, I know.”

-She paused, giving him a chance to unburden himself if he wanted to.
-He remained silent and took another drink.
+She paused, giving him a chance to unburden himself, if he wanted to.
+He remained silent, finding false comfort in another drink.

 “Why don’t you go get some sleep?
 You’ll feel better in the morning.”